-c) application form;
+c) if the application is accepted according to the criteria of 8.2, to allocate the SLOC and to send a registration announcement to the applicant;

-d) if the application is accepted according to the criteria of 8.2, to allocate the SLOC and to send a registration announcement to the applicant;
+d) if the application is not accepted, to send a notice of rejection; and

-f) if the application is not accepted, to send a notice of rejection; and
+e) to maintain a publicly available register of allocated SLOCs (see 8.3.4).

-g) to maintain a publicly available register of allocated SLOCs (see 8.3.4).
+f) to provide the necessary resources to operate resolution server based on H.IRP and future protocols that are derived from it and new protocols that may emerge.

 The permitted fee structure shall be cost-recovery basis.